 d.
 Level 4 – Major Referral Emergency Department.

 For more information, see the ACEM Statement of Delineation of Emergency Departments.
-For examples of hospitals from each subgroup, see ACEM Accredited Emergency Departments.
+For examples of hospitals from each subgroup, see ACEM Accredited Emergency Departments (see clause 5 in the Applying for Recognition of Prior Learning Guidance Document)

 5.2.4 Registrars must be able to demonstrate that the training in their RPL application: